eikek/docspell/website/site/content/docs/intro/_index.md

 proposals where you fix it by a single click.

-Besides these properties, there are more metadata you can use to organize your files, for example tags, folders and notes.
+Besides these properties, there are more metadata you can use to organize your files, for example custom fields, folders and notes.

 Docspell is also for programmers.
 Everything is available via a REST or HTTP api and can be easily used within your own scripts and tools,